MartinRaskovsky/VtruUtils/README.md

 # VtruUtils

 **Author:** Dr. Martín Raskovsky
-**Date:** January 2025
+**Date:** February 2025

 ## Project Description

-This project for Vitruveo blockchain-related operations, providing reusable classes, environment-based configuration management, and program scripts for execution.
-It is designed for developers looking to simplify tasks like Vault and Wallet content listing.
+This project is designed for Vitruveo blockchain-related operations, providing reusable classes, environment-based configuration management, and program scripts for execution.
+It is meant for developers looking to simplify tasks like Vault and Wallet content listing.

 ### Real-World Applications